-Bishop Knestout is leading the Diocese of Richmond with a commitment to transparency, faith and with direct actions.
+Bishop Knestout is leading the Catholic Diocese of Richmond with a commitment to transparency, faith and with direct actions.
 Over the course of the last few months, Bishop Knestout has responded to the crisis in various ways.

 June 27, 2019 – The Diocese of Richmond announced six names have been added to the list of clergy that have a credible and substantiated claim of sexual abuse against a minor.

 Bishop Barry C. Knestout said in a statement, “As we continue to engage with survivors of abuse and learn more about the history of our diocese, we continue our commitment to transparency.
 It is my sincere hope that the additions of these individuals will help provide healing for anyone who suffered at their hands.”

 The same day, Bishop Barry C. Knestout announced a policy stating that all diocesan institutions, schools and parish buildings are to only identify themselves with the following: the names of saints, the mysteries of the faith, the titles of our Lord or of our Lady, or the place where the ministry has been established.
 They will no longer be named after a bishop, pastor, founder or individual.
 The only school building, parish or diocesan location that requires a change because of this policy is Bishop Sullivan Catholic High School, Virginia Beach.
 The school returns to its former name of Catholic High School which it was named in 1993 when it moved to its Princess Anne Road location.

 April 2, 2019– During Child Abuse Prevention Month, Bishop Knestout led a Rosary for Healing and Protection with special intentions for victim survivors of abuse.
 The rosary, hosted by the diocesan Office of Safe Environment, was live streamed from the Pastoral Center to allow faithful from across the diocese to join together in prayer for all who have been touched by abuse.